 Usually the foundation expects to award 50 scholarships of up to $5,000 and 50 honorable mentions to sophomore and junior level college students committed to careers related to the environment, tribal public policy, or Native American health care.

 Scholarships are offered in any of three categories:

-By the last Friday in January, the Graduate Fellowships Committee will need a completed sample application form, a transcript, and the essay.
+By the last Friday in January, the Graduate Fellowships Committee will need a completed application form, a transcript, and the essay.
 No recommendations at this point.
-There is detailed information about the application process and what makes for successful application essays on the Udall web pages.
+There is detailed information about the application process and what makes for successful application essays on the Udall Undergraduate Scholarship website.

 If the committee members decide that you should get one of the college's nominations, we'll release the application to you and you fill in the information on line, and request letters of recommendation.
 All that would have to be completed by the second Friday in February.

 For more information, contact Prof. Carl Yerger.
 For additional resources, contact the Fellowships and Scholarships Program, Center for Career Development at firstname.lastname@example.org or schedule an appointment through Appointlet.
 Also, visit the official Udall Undergraduate Scholarship website.